Omnile/business-boodoc/source/index.md

 The BooConnect server expects for the API key to be included in all API requests to the server in a header that looks like the following:

 Authorization: meowmeowmeow
 <!-- END_INFO -->

 #Account

-Account Endpoints
+Manage Resturant Account
 <!-- START_3842d14fd5cb8fe59c19b1ce358cd3c2 -->
-## Get Account.

-Get the data of the authenticated user
+## Display a listing of the resource.

 > Example request: